Entering Syria at Aleppo

 Agatha Christie stayed there, her novel Murder on the Orient Express opens at the hotel.
 Lawrence of Arabia, David Rockefeller, and many others also stayed at the Baron.

-Back in those days Aleppo was the end of the Orient Express.
-The real Orient Express and not these luxury special trains irrelevantly labeled as such.
+Back in those days Aleppo was the eastern end of the Orient Express.
+This was the real Orient Express and not these luxury special trains irrelevantly labeled as such.
 For the full run you would leave London for Dover on a train, where you would cross the English Channel on a ferry.
 At Calais, on the far northern coast of France, you would board a train made up of sleeper cars.
 From there it was southeast across Europe and down the Balkan peninsula to İstanbul.
 Then across the Bosphorus by ferry, and into another train to cross Turkey to Antakya, and across the Syrian border to end at Aleppo.

 Agatha Christie's book starts in Aleppo and follows some of the reverse route, the main part of the story taking place between İstanbul and somewhere in today's Serbia.